Wils0751/DoorsOpenOttawa/README.md

 ## 1: Swipe Down to Refresh
 #### Status: Complete
-LOC: 20
+LOC: 10

 ## 2: Create New Building
 #### Status: Complete
-LOC: 200
+LOC: 40

 ## 3: Update Building
 #### Status: Complete
-LOC: 120
+LOC: 20

 ## 4: Upload a photo
 #### Status: Not working

-Just upload an image path not using the correct http aor using form data
+Just upload an image path not using the correct http or using form data

 LOC: 20

 ## 5: Delete a Building
 #### Status: Complete
-LOC: 80
+LOC: 15

 ## 6: Favourite Buildings
 #### Status: Not working
-User's can favourite a building yet it is not storing to localstorage correctly users can scroll through list and the favourite building is persistant.
+User's can favourite a building yet it is not storing to local storage correctly users can scroll through list and the favourite building is persistant.

 LOC: 30

 ## 7: Sort Buildings Alphabetically
 #### Status: Complete
-LOC: 20
+LOC: 215

 ## 8: Search for a Building
 #### Status: Complete